JonDotsoy/vault/README.md

 [![Try @jondotsoy/vault on RunKit](https://badge.runkitcdn.com/@jondotsoy/vault.svg)](https://npm.runkit.com/@jondotsoy/vault)

 Protect your data with a json crypto storage.
+This is a opensource solution to shared configurations on cloud.

 ## How to use (API)